maxDcb/DreamWalkers/README.md

 > Reflective shellcode loader inspired by [MemoryModule](https://github.com/fancycode/MemoryModule) and [Donut](https://github.com/TheWover/donut), with advanced call stack spoofing and .NET support.

+Check the blog post that is related: [DreamWalkers](https://maxdcb.github.io/DreamWalkers/)

 Unlike traditional call stack spoofing, which often fails within reflectively loaded modules due to missing unwind metadata, DreamWalkers introduces a novel approach that enables clean and believable call stacks even during execution of shellcode-mapped payloads.
 By manually parsing the PE structure and registering custom unwind information via RtlAddFunctionTable, our loader restores proper stack unwinding — a capability that I didn't see achieved in reflective loading contexts.
 This allows our shellcode to blend in more effectively, even under the scrutiny of modern EDR and debugging tools.

 ![WithoutSpoofing](./images/WithoutSpoofing.png)